aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 ### **Load a Large Presentation as BLOB**

 Through the process involving a BLOB, you can load up a large presentation while using little memory.
-This Javascript code describes the implementation where the BLOB process is used to load up a large presentation file (large.pptx):
+This JavaScript code describes the implementation where the BLOB process is used to load up a large presentation file (large.pptx):

 ```javascript
 var loadOptions = new aspose.slides.LoadOptions();